iechor/docs/content/desktop/extensions-sdk/architecture/metadata.md

 The `metadata.json` file is the entry point for your extension.
 It contains the metadata for your extension, such as the name, version, and description.
 It also contains the information needed to build and run your extension.
-The image for a Docker extension must include a `metadata.json` file at the root of its filesystem.
+The image for a iEchor extension must include a `metadata.json` file at the root of its filesystem.

 The format of the `metadata.json` file must be: